raffaeldutra/ansible/ansible/readme.md

-# Windows 10 enviroment
+# Windows 10 build 16215 and higher

-## Installing Chocolatey

-## Installing on Ansible on Windows 10

 First, find the build number for your system